typotheque/text-shaping/document.md

 ## 4 Language-specific requirements

-Every language has its own extension to the baseline Sanskrit usage, while certain graphemes and interactions of the Sanskrit usage can also be obsolete for the langauge.
+Every language has its own extension to the baseline Sanskrit usage, while certain graphemes and interactions of the Sanskrit usage can also be obsolete for the language.

 ### 4.1 Basic character eligibility